pawarpa/pawarpa/README.md

 <h3> Whats my Motivation ? </h3>

-> "You would not want to eat a cup of flour, but bake it into a cake with butter, eggs and sugar for the right amount of time at the right temparature, it is transformed into something delicious.
-Like wise, raw data is unpalatable to the business person who needs it to make decisons."

 During my bachelor's degree, we had a course on Database Management Systems (DBMS), and it was during this course that my interest in data analysis developed.
 My professor explained the significance of data analysis in managing large volumes of data and deriving actionable insights from it.

 Specifically, he highlighted the need for data analysis in the context of the supermarket business, where vast amounts of data are generated daily through sales transactions, inventory records, customer information, and more.